moplin/musicSearch-test/README.md

 # Music Search - Code project
-This app is buiolt as a desmostration of knoledge
+This app is built on Angular as to demonstrate some angular / js / html / css / gulp and others knoledge.

+##Install, run##
+nmp install
+bower install
+gulp serve

+##To build##
+gulp build

-The project will take care off
+The project takes care of
+* Angularjs
-*
+* NPM / Bower managment
+* Gulp for internal development pipeline

+Some other
+* Trying to stick to Jhon Papa's Code Guide

+-by Pablo Palacios-